muratk3n/thirdwave/en/tweets/2020/week27d.md

 # Tweets - Week 27d

-I remember that case, the way it was talked abt in press and among ppl was an example of overlitigation of US, as in some ambulance chaser lawyer was now using coffee burns to make money.
+I remember that case, the way it was talked abt in corporate press and among ppl was an example of overlitigation of US, as in some ambulance chaser lawyer was now using coffee burns to make money.

 "@kokoinkorea